Automation - Control and Interface

 Earn certificates, technical diplomas and/or industry credentials along this pathway.
 Start with some courses for entry-level employment, and continue with additional courses for higher wages and job advancement.

-Automation Systems Technology Pathway
+Robotics and Automation Engineering Technology Pathway

 Earn credit for prior learning for the college-level knowledge and skills that you've already acquired through advanced high school classes, previous ollege coursework, self-study, military training work or volunteer experience.